1982 Atlanta Braves season: Managerial turnover

-Cox, then 40 years old, landed on his feet as manager of the American League Toronto Blue Jays—then a struggling expansion team in its fifth year of existence—on October 15, 1981; nine days later, Torre, 41, was announced as Cox's successor in Atlanta, returning to the team where he had become an All-Star catcher during the 1960s.
-In different ways, the firings and hirings marked positive turning points in each man's career.
+Cox, then 40 years old, was named manager of the American League Toronto Blue Jays—then a struggling expansion team in its fifth year of existence—on October 15, 1981; nine days later, Torre, 41, was announced as Cox's successor in Atlanta, returning to the team where he had become an All-Star catcher during the 1960s.

 Torre's Braves won their first 13 regular-season games en route to the National League West Division title, their first since 1969.
-In three full seasons with the Braves, he went and became nationally known as a manager through the Braves' powerful WTBS Superstation.
+In three full seasons with the Braves, he went and gained wider recognition as a manager through the Braves' WTBS Superstation.
 Although a later, 51/2-year term (1990–1995) with the St. Louis Cardinals was not as successful, Torre would earn his Hall of Fame credentials with a 12-year run (1996–2007) as manager of the New York Yankees, winning six AL championships and four World Series, and compiling a winning percentage of .605.